 Determine the appropriate class of the laser or laser system.

 Comply with the control measures specified for that class of laser or laser system, using Table 1.1 as a guide.
-This procedure will in most cases eliminate the need for measurement of laser radiation, quantitative analysis of hazard potential, or use of the Maximum Permissible Exposures (MPEs) as given in Section 8 and Table 5 of this standard.
+This procedure will in most cases eliminate the need for measurement of laser radiation, quantitative analysis of hazard potential, or use of the MPEs as given in Section 8 and Table 5 of this standard.

-The laser hazard classification system is based entirely on the laser radiation emission.
+The laser hazard classification system is based entirely on the laser's radiation emission.
 Non-beam hazards must be dealt with separately and are addressed in Section 7.